CLOSE

 Categories of Records

-The Access policy is based on a three-part categorization of the records series: open, restricted, or confidential.
+The Access policy is based on a three-part categorization of the records series: open, restricted, and confidential.

 Open Series